scmurdock/sparkdockerclustertest/README.md

 You now have spark containers running (master, and two workers).

-## Open another terminal then shell into the master node:
+## Open another terminal shell into the master node:

 $ docker exec -it sparkdockerclustertest_spark_1 /bin/sh